-Jean Renoir is the great humanist of cinema — a filmmaker so constitutionally incapable of condemning his characters that even his villains tend to emerge with their dignity more or less intact.
-The son of the painter Auguste Renoir, he inherited something of his father’s sensibility: a belief that the world, observed carefully enough, is worth depicting with warmth rather than judgment.
+Jean Renoir is the great humanist of cinema.
+A filmmaker so constitutionally incapable of condemning his characters that even his villains tend to emerge with their dignity more or less intact.
+He inherited something of the sensibility of his father (Auguste Renoir), a belief that the world, observed carefully, is worth depicting rather than judging.

 He ended up in Hollywood during the war, made some interesting work there, then eventually settled in America while remaining entirely himself.
 Truffaut, who called him the greatest of all French directors, dedicated his career partly to keeping Renoir’s reputation where it belonged.